 Sustainable Transportation Vermont was launched in 2016 by Richard Watts and University of Vermont students Cashel Stewart and Anna Wyner, as an online source for information relating to transportation in Vermont.
 The site has grown into a forum for the people who work every day to make the state's transportation system greener.
 Our expanding list of essays cover the challenges and opportunities faced by small cities, towns and rural areas as they attempt to wean themselves from a fossil fuel-based transportation system.

 Reduce the social, environmental, and economic impacts of our transportation footprint

 Promote a transportation system that can be sustained over generations

 Shine a spotlight on current practices that perpetuate automobile dependency

 Meet the Vermont's energy goals and greenhouse gas emissions goals by sharply reducing transportation-related energy used by 2020

-Mollie S. Burke, Legislator, Transportation Committee
+Mollie S. Burke, Vermont Legislature, Transportation Committee

 Karen Glitman, Center for Sustainable Energy

 Brian Searles, former Secretary, Vermont Agency of Transportation